Post Nuptial Agreement

 Can you enter a prenup after marriage?

-Yes, it is know as a postnup or post nuptial agreement.
+Yes, it is known as a postnup or post nuptial agreement.

 What is a Post Nuptial Agreement or PostNuptial Contract or Postnup?